 The School of Medicine’s SAFE reporting tool is available to report a professionalism accolade or concern about a learning environment.

-University Compliance Hotline
+University Reporting Hotline

 OMBUDS